brian-saks/Credit-Card-Validation/README.md

 This is a simple web application for credit card validation.
 It consists of a single application file that serves as both the frontend and backend.

-## Validation Algortihm
+## About
+This is a personal proyect used to practise Node.js The main focus was on the use of Backend API.

-The credit card validation process involves checking the following:
+The credit card validation process used involves checking the following:

 - The expiry date of the credit card (year and month) must be AFTER present time.
 - The CVV (security code) of the credit card must be exactly 3 digits long unless it’s an American Express card, in which case the CVV must be exactly 4 digits long.
 American Express are cards whose PAN (card numbers) starts with either “34” or “37”.